 LSP1 (to 4) Select The source required to select local setpoint 1 (LSP1) as the current local setpoint.
 Selection is made on the rising edge of the digital signal.
 LSP1 Local Select The source required to select local setpoint 1 (LSP1) as the current local setpoint.
 Selection is made on the rising edge of the digital signal.
-Local Setpoint ▲ Mode Remote Select The source required to select remote setpoint mode.
-Remote Setpoint Mode Loc/Rem Toggle nemoto (and a second and a second and a second a
+Local Setpoint Mode Remote Select The source required to select remote setpoint mode.
+Remote Setpoint Mode Loc/Rem Toggle The (level-triggered) source required to select either local or remote setpoint mode.
+This source is level-triggered.
+A low signal locks the controller in local setpoint mode and a high signal locks it in remote setpoint mode.
+The edge-triggered local and remote selection sources and the front panel keys do not operate when this function is used.
+If the remote setpoint fails while selected using this digital selection and the RSP Fault Action parameter is not set to No Action (see page 51), the mode changes to Local .
+As soon as the remote setpoint is no longer in a failed state it reverts to Remote mode (if it is still selected by this function).

 Control Loop 1 Control Configures the basic type of control required and the PID (see page 32) and Autotune (see page 30) settings.
 Control Type Selects the basic type of controller required.
-PID Standard proportional, integral and derivative control.
+PID - Standard proportional, integral and derivative control.
 On/Off A simple 2-state control.
 Note.
 Loop 1 output type must be set to Time Prop - see page 35.
 Control Action If the required controller action is known it can be set using this parameter.
 Otherwise it can be set to Unknown and Autotune (see page 30) determines and selects the correct action.
 Direct For applications where an increasing process variable requires an increasing output to control it.
 Reverse For applications where an increasing process variable requires a decreasing output to control it.
-Unknown For applications where the control action is not known (run Autotune to set the control automatically).
+Unknown For applications where the control action is not known (run Autotune to set the control action automatically).
 On/Off Hysteresis Refer to Basic Level / On / Off Hysteresis on page 29.
 Autotune Refer to Basic Level / Autotune on page 30.
 PID Refer to Basic Level / PID on page 32.

-Control Loop 1 Output Used to set the output limits, tracking rates, slew rates and output action on power failu variable failure.
+Control Loop 1 Output : Used to set the output limits, tracking rates, slew rates and output action on power failure or process variable failure.
 Limits Note.
 When used with split output the limits restrict the PID algorithm output (see page 32) before the split output range values are calculated.
 Limit Action Selects when the output limits should be applied (Off, Auto + Manual, Auto Only).
 Low/High Limit Set minimum / maximum controller output in %.
-Failure Actions Power Used to select the default power failure mode required following a power interruption or Recovery Last Mode The last Power Recovery mode selected.
+Failure Actions - Power Recovery Used to select the default power failure mode required following a power interruption or failure.
+Last Mode The last Power Recovery mode selected.
 Man - Last Manual control mode using the last output before power failure.
 Man - 0 % Manual control mode with output set to 0 %.
 Man - 100 % Manual control mode with output set to 100 %.